airspeed-velocity/asv/docs/source/installing.rst

       true even with Python 3.3, where virtualenv is included as venv, since venv is not compatible with other versions of Python).

+      Note that virtualenv 1.11.0 will not work, as it contains a bug in setuptools that prevents its installation in a clean virtual environment.

 Optional dependencies, required only to determine machine information:

     - `psutil <https://code.google.com/p/psutil/>`__